-After the compiling the analytical information (as identified generally in Table 4-1), the Transmission Owner's personnel perform a comparative analysis of the solution alternatives that would resolve the initial asset condition need identified in Section 2.
+After the compiling the analytical information (as identified generally in Table 4-1), the Transmission Owner's personnel perform a comparative analysis of the solution alternatives, including the Base Alternative, that would resolve the initial asset condition need identified in Section 2.
 Such information typically includes a review of the need (with photographs of asset condition issues), high-level mapping, a review of the project scope, conceptual engineering, benefits, costs, and anticipated schedule.
+The comparative analysis considers both the costs and benefits of different solution alternatives, both quantitative and qualitative, and considers the criteria shown in Table 4-1 that are relevant to the particular project.
+The cost analysis between alternatives considers the long-term cost impact on customers of each alternative and not just the initial capital cost.

 The output from the holistic evaluation process consists of preliminary preferred and alternative solutions that are presented to the Transmission Owner's leadership for decision making.
-Figure 4-1 illustrates the factors typically considered in the holistic evaluation process and distinguishes between "key distinguishing factors" which frequently affect decision-making between different project alternatives and "other factors" which are typically evaluated but less frequently affect decision-making.
+Figure 4-1 illustrates the criteria typically considered in the holistic evaluation process, including, "Key Evaluation Criteria" as shown in Table 4-1 which frequently affect decision-making between different project alternatives and "other criteria" which are typically evaluated but may be less critical to decision-making.